tdhorvathds/churn-prediction-dashboard/README.md

 Examples:

-* High churn score increases churn risk
 * Long customer tenure reduces churn risk
 * Month-to-month contracts increase churn probability
 * Two-year contracts reduce churn probability
 * Electronic check payment methods are associated with higher churn
+* High monthly charges can increase churn risk

 ### Individual Explainability

 For a single customer, SHAP waterfall plots show exactly which factors increase or reduce churn risk.

-This makes the model more interpretable for business users and retention teams.
+This makes the model more interpretable for business users, customer success teams, and retention specialists.

+### Retention Recommendation Engine

+The API also generates customer-level retention recommendations based on churn risk, customer profile, and top SHAP drivers.

+Example recommendations include:

+* Offer a discount for switching to a longer-term contract
+* Provide a free technical support trial
+* Recommend bundled services to increase stickiness
+* Review pricing or loyalty discount opportunities
+* Prioritize high-risk customers for retention outreach

+This turns the project from a prediction-only solution into a decision-support system for customer retention.

 ---